Ananya2003Gupta/DermCareAI/README.md

 # DermCareAI  - Dermatologist Patient Management App

-A comprehensive mobile clinic for dermatologists to manage their patients, appointments, and medical records.
+### A comprehensive mobile clinic for dermatologists to manage their patients, appointments, and medical records.
-It is designed for independent dermatologists and use in remote/rural areas where PC setup might be too costly and difficult to maintain.
+### It is designed for independent dermatologists and use in remote/rural areas where PC setup might be too costly and difficult to maintain.

+## ⚠️ Medical Disclaimer

+DermCareAI is a mobile application developed as part of an undergraduate major research project.
+It is intended to support dermatologists in managing patients, appointments, and medical records, especially in remote or resource-limited environments where conventional setups may not be feasible.

-⚠️ **Disclaimer**: The AI-based skin cancer screening feature included in DermCareAI is intended for research and educational purposes only.
-It has not been clinically tested or approved for medical diagnosis or treatment.
-Users should consult licensed medical professionals for any clinical decisions.
+The AI-based skin cancer screening feature is experimental, developed strictly for research and educational purposes, and has not been clinically validated or approved by any regulatory or medical authority.
+It is not intended for clinical diagnosis or treatment, and must not be used for medical decision-making.

+DermCareAI is a digital aid tool and not a substitute for professional medical advice, diagnosis, or treatment.
+Always consult a licensed medical professional for any health-related concerns or decisions.

 ## Features

 - Patient Profile Management
 - Appointment Scheduling
 - Medical Records Management
-- AI-based Skin Cancer Screening *(Research tool; not clinically validated)*
+- AI-based Skin Cancer Screening *(Research prototype; not clinically validated)*
 - Digital Prescriptions & Notes
 - Reports & Analytics
 - Secure Data Storage
 - Calendar Integration
 - Multi-User Support
 - AI Assistance

+⚠️ **Disclaimer**: AI-based Skin Cancer Screening feature is designed solely for research and educational purposes.
+This feature is not clinically validated and is not approved for medical diagnosis, treatment, or decision-making.
+It must not be used as a substitute for professional medical judgment.
+Clinicians and dermatologists are advised to consult certified diagnostic tools and rely on licensed medical expertise for all clinical evaluations and treatment decisions.

 ## Tech Stack